polifonia-project/stories/Sethus: Music Theorist/Sethus#3_ConflictingAnalyticalAnnotations.md

 CQ18: To what collection does of the composition belong?

-CQ19: Is the composition part of another composition?
+CQ19: If this is the case, to what larger work does the composition belong?

-CQ20: Is the composition quoted in other compositions?
+CQ20: If this is the case, in what other work(s) is the compositions quoted?

 CQ21: Does the composition contain any quotation from other composition(s)?